 - opening times + we will add a new part about calendar days

 The only additional thing will be that we add a multi-language component.

 But let's get started and you'll see.

-Again, just as described in the last section, there is much more behind the incoming "Call" then just being forwarded directly to the next section.
-In our case, before the caller reaches the IVR ("Select reason"-section), a number of things happen in the background:
+Again, just as described in the last section, there is much more behind the incoming "Call" than just being forwarded directly to the next part.
+In our case, before the caller reaches the IVR ("Select reason"- section), a number of things happen in the background: